tools-life/taskwiki/README.md

 ### Features

-- ViewPorts: a vimwiki header with a task query (filter) embedded, generates a corresponding list of tasks.
+- ViewPorts: a vimwiki header with a task query (filter) embedded, generate a corresponding list of tasks.
 These tasks can be modified and changes will be synced back to task data.
 A ViewPort heading looks like this:

 <pre>
     == Project Foo Tasks | +PENDING project:foo | +bar pri:H ==
          title ^^^            filter ^^^             ^^^ user defaults
 </pre>
 title can be any text, and the filter elements are concealed in normal mode.

 - Individual Todos: tasks can be used anywhere in a vimwiki, looking like: